ViBiOh/ketchup/README.md

 ### Installation

 Golang binary is built with static link.
-You can download it directly from the [Github Release page](https://github.com/ViBiOh/ketchup/releases) or build it by yourself by cloning this repo and running `make`.
+You can download it directly from the [GitHub Release page](https://github.com/ViBiOh/ketchup/releases) or build it by yourself by cloning this repo and running `make`.

 A Docker image is available for `amd64`, `arm` and `arm64` platforms on Docker Hub: [vibioh/ketchup](https://hub.docker.com/r/vibioh/ketchup/tags).